darachm/itermae/source/usage/tutorial.rst

-Tutorial, demo
+Tutorial / demos
 ===================================

-This tool is a bit complex to use, so we make recommendations here for how to effectively test and iteratively tune the tool for your application.
+Here we make recommendations here for how to effectively test and iteratively tune the tool for your application.
 We assume you are probably trying to parse sequence patterns (like barcodes, sample indicies, tags, UMIs, variant loci) out of many Illumina short-reads, but a similar procedure should work for other goals and file formats.

+The below focuses on using the YAML config file.
+For quick examples of using command-line arguments, see :doc:`examples`.

 The below code snippets are being run from inside the ``itermae`` repo directory, as bash commands.